InsightDataScience/aws-ops-insight/README.md

 Collection of Terraform and Ansible scripts for easy AWS operations

 # Set up your Linux User on the Shared Control Machine
+The entire setup will be done from the Control machine, which you can log into with a Linux user that has been created for you already.
+Before you can start setting up AWS, you need to log into the control machine:

 ## Logging into the Control Machine
-First make sure the `control.pem` has the proper permissions with:
+On your local machine, download the `control.pem` key from Mattermost, and make sure the `control.pem` has the proper permissions with:

     chmod 400 <path/to/your/pem.key>